askhavok/pokemon-ascii-main/README.txt

 ---

 Features:
-- Create a character with a custom name, and gender
+- Create a character with a custom name, gender, and pokèmon
 - Catch Pokemon using Pokeballs and engage in battles with them
 - Routes where you can battle other trainers or Pokemon in the wild
 - Inventory system, where you can use items that heal your Pokemon, or other